 Now, which product you should buy depends on the requirements of your projects and your personal preferences.

 Both Freeman and Bostitch flooring nailers are used for the installation of nails and staples in tongue and groove hardwood projects.
-And both are the renowned brand and committed to providing high-quality products.
-So, it is understandable that you're getting confused in case of making a choice of flooring nailers between Freeman flooring nailer and Bostitch flooring nailer.
-But, you need not be confused as we're going to present some key differences between the tools for your help.
+And both are renowned brands and committed to providing high-quality products.
+So, it is understandable that you’re getting confused in making a choice of flooring nailers between Freeman and Bostitch.
+But, you need not be, as we’re going to present some key differences for your help.

 Freeman floor nailers are less expensive in comparison to Bostitch nailers.
 Freeman is more affordable with some good features than Bostitch flooring nailers.